Undergraduate Program - Application Process

-All students accepted into the School of Art enter as a BA (Bachelor of Art) student.
+All art majors begin their course of study as BA (Bachelor of Art) candidates.
 A portfolio is not required for acceptance into the BA program.
-A student can apply to the BFA (Bachelor of Fine Arts) program after they have finished their initional requirements, generally the end of their sophomore year.
+A student can apply to the BFA (Bachelor of Fine Arts) program after they have finished their initial requirements, generally the end of their sophomore year.
 In addition to the BA or BFA degrees, students can minor in Art History/Criticism or Studio Arts.
 Choosing a BA or BFA degree, or a minor is a big decision and we recommend that you meet with your advisor to assist you through this process.

 Advanced Placement Policy

 All students, including those who have taken AP examinations, must submit a portfolio to challenge art classes.
-Undergraduate students may challenge foundations courses only (Art 101A, Visual Language: Drawing; 102A, Visual Language: 2-D Design; and 103A, Visual Language: 3-D Design).
+Undergraduate students may challenge foundations courses only (ARTZ 105A, Visual Language: Drawing; 106A, Visual Language: 2-D Design; and 108A, Visual Language: 3-D Design).

 Portfolios are reviewed at the beginning of each semester.
 The challenge process waives the requirement to take a specific class, but does not provide any credits.
-The process of portfolio reviews is as follows: students submit a portfolio of ten .jpeg files or pieces of actual work to the school office two weeks before the semester begins.
-If challenging more than one course, students submit examples of work for each course, for example: ten drawing samples for 101A, ten color works for 102A, and/or ten 3-D pieces for 103A.
+The process of portfolio reviews is as follows: students submit a portfolio of ten .jpeg files or pieces of actual work to the School office two weeks before the semester begins.
+If challenging more than one course, students submit examples of work for each course, for example: ten drawing samples for 105A, ten color works for 106A, and/or ten 3-D pieces for 108A.